-It is worth investing in obtaining a comprehensive, correctly valued builders risk insurance when buildings are under construction, as they are much more vulnerable to things like weather, theft etc. during this period.
-Setting this up properly can be a life saviour if disaster strikes, and can make the difference as to whether you can finish your project or not.
+It is totally worth investing in a comprehensive and correctly valued builders risk insurance when buildings are being built, as they are much more vulnerable to things like weather, theft, etc. during this period.
+Setting up builder’s risk insurance correctly can be a life savior if disaster strikes, and can make the difference as to whether you can finish your project or not.

-Whatever the case, each project will have its own builders risk coverage.
+Whatever the case, each project requires full builders risk coverage.

-Course of Construction on the other hand is a general term, that can include builders risk, but usually also includes some premises liability coverage.
+COCI, on the other hand, is a general term, which can include builders risk, but usually also includes some premises liability coverage.
 It might include General Liability for the General Contractor, or it might not.
 It may or may not include OCP.
-Course of Construction is not a real name, just a commonality that a lot of contractors use.
-So when someone uses it, you have to pry a bit, and get more information about what exactly they mean, out of it.

-Note: Only property damage is covered, Builders Risk Insurance doesn’t protect against accidents on your property, this would need a separate general liability type of insurance cover.
+Note: Only property damage is covered, Builders Risk Insurance does not protect against accidents on your property, this would need a separate general liability type of insurance cover.

-So if anything goes wrong you should be covered and be able to recover your expenses depending on what is covered up to the cover limit – includes materials at the site, the built up structure and labour cost, but not the land value.
+So in the event of loss of any materials required to complete the project, you can recover your expenses depending on what is covered up to the policy limit.
+The coverage usually includes materials at the site, the built-up structure, and labor cost, but not the land value.

-When getting a builder’s risk policy you can choose to just cover the structure, or you can cover both the structure as well as the materials on site waiting to be installed and you can even cover materials that need to be transported to the job site as long as you identify the storage location.
+When getting a Builder’s Risk policy, you can choose just to cover the structure, or you can include both the structure as well as the materials on site waiting to be installed.
+Sometimes you can even include materials that need to be transported to the job site as long as you identify the storage location.

 Based on inland marine insurance, the fundamental structure of a Builders Risk policy is very similar to the inland marine insurance “special form”.
 What that this means is that what the policy must explicitly list exclusions, of what is not covered.